chandankumar1307/petwyse/README.md

 ## We are a team of enthusiastic people who wants to help this environment and the people and animlas residing on it.

-For this purpose we have created a Medium through we Restraunts can List there left-over food and any person cating as a volunteer can pick that food and feed it to the needy street animals.
+For this purpose we have created a Medium through which Restraunts can List there left-over food and any person acting as a volunteer can pick that food and feed it to the needy street animals.

 We would love to get any kind of help from you people so if you want to contribute to this project just follow the contributing guidlines and start contributing.